jhpyle/docassemble/_docs/fields.md

 ## <a name="image button"></a>Adding images to buttons and list items

-To add a decorative icon to a choice, use a key/value pair and add `image` as an additional key.
+To add a decorative icon to a `buttons` choice, use a key/value pair and add `image` as an additional key.

 {% include side-by-side.html demo="buttons-icons" %}

 This works with `choices` as well:

 {% include side-by-side.html demo="choices-icons" %}

+It is not possible to decorate `dropdown` or `combobox` choices with images.

+In these examples, `calendar` and `map` are the names of decorations that are defined in an [`images`] or [`image sets`] block.

+If you create the list of choices with [`code`](#code generated buttons), you can specify an image by including an additional key/value pair within an item, where the key is `image`.

+{% include side-by-side.html demo="buttons-icons-code" %}

+There is an additional feature available when you assemble buttons with [`code`](#code generated buttons): you can use [`DAFile`] or [`DAFileList`] objects to indicate the image.
+This example uses an uploaded image file as the source of the image for one of the buttons:

+{% include side-by-side.html demo="buttons-icons-code-upload" %}

 ## <a name="code button"></a>Embedding [`question`] and [`code`] blocks within multiple choice questions